 The UK is highly integrated with the rest of the EU in terms of trade, investment, migration, and financial services (see graphic).
 The Remain side cautioned against risking that relationship: Cameron warned about a “leap into the dark,” while Finance Minister George Osborne foresaw a “convulsive shock.”

 In the days after the Brexit vote, global markets shook.
 The British pound fell sharply, reaching a low not seen in more than a century.
 In response, the UK central bank unveiled a large package of stimulus measures, including its first cut in interest rates in more than seven years.
-At the same time, driven by stronger-than-expected growth in manufacturing, partly due to a weaker currency, the UK became the world’s fastest-growing developed economy, though International Monetary Fund economists warn that the boost is only temporary.

 The long-term outlook is still uncertain.
 For Adam Posen, president of the Peterson Institute for International Economics and former voting member of the Bank of England, the pro-Brexit camp’s economic arguments were a “fantasy.”
 He argues that immigration from the EU has driven growth and that belonging to the EU has allowed the UK to “punch above its weight” in trade, since the larger bloc can negotiate more favorable market-access deals with outside countries.